 How to Check a Vehicle for a Tracker

-Most concerns investigated turn out to involve Bluetooth-based trackers or misunderstandings rather than sophisticated covert systems.
+Most concerns investigated involve Bluetooth-based trackers or misunderstandings rather than sophisticated covert systems.
 However, when tracking does occur, it is typically done using simple, commercially available devices.

 What Types of Vehicle Trackers Are Common?